YU000jp/logseq-plugin-quickly-para-method/readme.md

 - Press [`---`] on the top right toolbar to open [`Plugins`]
 - Select marketplace
-- Type `quickly` in the search field, select it from the search results and install
+- Type `PARA` in the search field, select it from the search results and install

 ### Usage